nicolevegai/iebis_swdev_exam_debugging/README.md

     String formattedEmailAddress = emailAddress.replaceAll(".", "/");

-  The problem was that the "." are not being replaced by "/" by editing the the regex to "\\.", we solve this problem and the "." replace the "."
+  The problem was that the "." are not being replaced by "/" by editing the the regex to "\\.", we solve this problem and the "." replace the ".".
+     **Corrected:**

     String formattedEmailAddress = emailAddress.replaceAll("\\.", "/");